treeverse/lakeFS/design/open/lakefs-on-kv-testing-plan.md

 ### KVM1
 * Data level migration tests infrastructure
-  * Migrate data from Table to KV, dumps both and compares
+  * Migrate data from Table to KV, extract both and compare
+    * Data extraction should be done by listing all objects in the DB, using a designated 'get' function, and compare
-  * Implement dumpers for `gateway_multiprts`
+  * Implement ~~dumpers for `gateway_multiprts`~~ `GetAll` for `multiparts.Tracker`, to return a list of `MultipartUpload`
+  * Implement comparison of `MultipartUploads` list.
+Lists are considered identical if objects are identical, but **not necessarily** at the same order
-  * Implement tests for '''pkg/multiparts'''
+  * Implement unit tests for `pkg/gateway/multiparts`
+    * Add multipart uploads using `multiparts.Tracker.Create` with Table DB (KV Feature Flag off)
+      * Create an entry with key representing each off the supported storages:
+        * azure, google, s3, local, mem & transient
+      * Read all entries using `GetAll` above (Table DB)
+      * Run migration for `gateway_multiparts` table
+      * Read all entries using `GetAll` (KV Store)
+      * Compare the lists and expect equality (up to order)
 * Infrastructure for running migration during a system test execution
   * System test to run migration during multiparts upload
   * Currently there is a single simple multiparts system test (single file, 7 parts) - this is also an opportunity to expand that